|

 dawned bright, sunny and (most unusually for recent TVSC meetings)

-breezy – however the wind was from the north, totally the wrong
+breezy – however wind was from north, totally wrong

-direction for racing at Trent Lock.
-There was a reasonable breeze at the
+direction for racing at Trent Lock. re was a reasonable breeze at

-top and bottom of the course, but in the middle section with tall trees
+top and bottom of course, but in middle section with tall trees

-to the north of the river (the “Doldrums”); the wind was erratic –
+to north of river ( “Doldrums”); wind was erratic –

 frustrating for all competitors.
 And

-some of the less fit sailors who had partaken of the five races at Olton
+some of less fit sailors who had partaken of five races at Olton

-the day before (and some who had also been at the hog roast) were going
+day before (and some who had also been at hog roast) were going

-to struggle – whatever the wind direction!
+to struggle – whatever wind direction!
 We were

-very lucky to have the race management skills of Mike Haynes who has
+very lucky to have race management skills of Mike Haynes who has

 been race officer for a number of national and international sailing